 I once had a conversation with a former men’s club teammate who is now an NCAA Division I head coach.
 His name is Steve.
 We talked about what it takes to consistently win sets, and thus matches.
 It revolved around the idea of points scored vs. points given away.

 Steve had done some off-season research reviewing a season’s worth of conference matches.
 He found that teams scoring 18-19 points of their own through kills, blocks, and aces frequently won.
 The rest of the points from there to 25 would come from opponent errors.
 That’s hits into the net or out of bounds, ball-handling errors, missed serves, etc.

 Now, this was a very specific set of figures related to a certain level of play.
 These figures don’t apply to everyone.
 For example, at lower levels one would expect teams to commit more errors.
-That means fewer positive points are required to win your average set.
+That means it takes fewer positive points to win your average set.
 It is worth doing some research to figure out what the plus points/minus points ratio is like at your level for winning vs. losing teams (this research I did is related).